MarianoAlvarezz/MarianoAlvarezz/README.md

 #### I am a programming student
 I am a programming student who is starting in this world.
 My goal is to expand my knowledge and dedicate myself to this 100%.

-Skills: JS / HTML / CSS
+Skills: JS / REACT JS / HTML / CSS

 - 🔭 I’m currently working on small projects to learn
 - 🌱 I’m currently learning JS and more